Western-parotia/BookViewProject/README.md

 ![中文文档](./README-ZH.md)

-Here is an English translation of the markdown you provided:
 This is an Android-based reader project that uses a ViewGroup with custom RecyclerView and LayoutManager to achieve complete separation of animation and data binding, allowing for custom item views.